sailpoint-oss/developer.sailpoint.com/docs/extensibility/rules/connector-rules/before_after_operation_rule.md

 ## Architecture Best Practices

 For supportability, it is recommended that you write these operation rules with only the most basic logic necessary to trigger a PowerShell script and shift the bulk of the downstream events and/or modifications to the PowerShell script itself.
 This script would reside on the client's servers and can therefore be easily maintained or modified by the client as needed.
-It also allows the client to implement changes to the PowerShell scripted functionality without requiring code review by SailPoint because the code runs outside of the IdentityNow platform.
+It also allows the client to implement changes to the PowerShell scripted functionality without requiring code review by SailPoint because the code runs outside of the Identity Security Cloud platform.

 ## Rule Template